stanfordnlp/CoreNLP/_pages/ner.md

 * NORMAL - any given tag can only be applied by one model (the first model that applies a tag)
 * HIGH_RECALL - all models can apply all tags

-So for example, if teh `ner.combinationMode` is set to `NORMAL`, only the 3-class model's ORGANIZATION tags will be applied.
-If it isset to `HIGH_RECALL`, the 7-class and 4-class models' ORGANIZATION tags will also be applied.
+So for example, if the `ner.combinationMode` is set to `NORMAL`, only the 3-class model's ORGANIZATION tags will be applied.
+If it is set to `HIGH_RECALL`, the 7-class and 4-class models' ORGANIZATION tags will also be applied.

 If you do not want to run any statistical models, set `ner.model` to the empty string.